chimney regulations and laws in colorado

 Chimney Regulations in Parker

-The Parker Administrative Code governs Parker’s chimney regulations, ensuring all structures meet specific safety and design standards.
-Chimneys must undergo annual inspections, with additional cleaning recommended after every use for wood-burning fireplaces to prevent creosote buildup.
-For new homeowners and property managers, Level II inspections are required upon changes in ownership.
-Permits are necessary for nearly all chimney-related activities, including installations, repairs, and significant modifications, ensuring projects align with the town’s rigorous safety codes.
+The Parker Administrative Code governs Parker’s chimney regulations, ensuring that all structures meet specific safety and design standards.
+Chimneys must undergo annual inspections, and additional cleaning is recommended after each use of wood-burning fireplaces to prevent creosote buildup.
+For new homeowners and property managers, Level II inspections are required upon changes in ownership and for nearly all chimney-related activities, including installations, repairs, and significant modifications, to ensure compliance with the town’s rigorous safety codes.

 chimney regulations in parker